karki011/CourseMaterial/resources/cs/system.markdown

 ### Install Windows on VirtualBox

-This video quickly and accurately describes how to get up and running with Windows and VirtualBox.
-Your instructors are here to help, if you require it.
+This video quickly and accurately describes how to get up and running with Windows and VirtualBox:

 [![Install Windows on VirtualBox Tutorial](http://img.youtube.com/vi/rNV5JmxtKP4/0.jpg)](http://www.youtube.com/watch?v=rNV5JmxtKP4)